 All of us have something in common – we have competitors.
 And sometimes, how will we beat them and create a competitive advantage is our biggest concern.

-Together with our experience, this article represents an ultimate guide on competitive advantages – what are them and how to use them to beat your competition.
+Together with our experience, this article represents an ultimate guide on competitive advantages – what are and how to use them to beat your competition.

 First things first – How to do your competitive research.

 Before you even think about creating competitive advantages, it’s time to do your competitive research.